 Evidently, the flowers are said to have symbolized creation and rebirth in ancient Egypt, while the scarabs could probably ensure elements in a mummy were consumed to be then reborn.

 In 2021, excavators uncovered a skull with a tongue-shaped ornament framed in its yawning mouth at a 2,000-year-old temple, Taposiris Magna, in western Alexandria, Egypt.

-Three more mummies that were a man, woman, and child dating back more than 2,500 years were also found with golden tongues at the end of 2021.
+Three more mummies, of a man, woman, and child dating back more than 2,500 years, were also found with golden tongues at the end of 2021.

-The mouth of the deceased was opened in preparation for the afterlife during embalming, during which the tongue was removed and replaced with the gold object.
+The mouth of the deceased was opened in preparation for the afterlife during embalming, the tongue being removed and replaced with the golden ornament.